 Gray Ghost Headphones for XP Deus – Super Comfortable, but….

 Comfortable is the word, these things are plush!
+I could wear them to bed.

 They are also incredibly comfortable in the field.
 Some cheaper headphones press against your head in bad ways, or they’re difficult to wear with glasses.
 These are, for lack of better word, plush with comfort.